The Rathbones Folio Prize 2021 Prize Timeline

 On 24 Match the winner of the Rathbones Folio Prize 2021 will be announced.
 The ceremony and events will take place in a physical and digital hybrid form. more details will be released soon.

 The T.S.
-Eliot Prize-winning poet Roger Robinson, the Irish writer, editor and broadcaster Sinéad Gleeson and novelist and short story writer Jon McGregor have been announced as judges for the 2021 Rathbones Folio Prize.
+Eliot Prize-winning poet Roger Robinson, the Irish writer, editor and broadcaster Sinéad Gleeson and novelist and short story writer Jon McGregor.

-Jon McGregor is the author of four novels and a story collection.
+Jon McGregor is the author of four novels and a story collection and was shortlisted for the Rathbones Folio Prize 2018.
 He has been longlisted for the Booker prize three times and his books have won a Betty Trask Prize, a Somerset Maugham Award and the International Dublin Literary Award.
 He was named 2002 Sunday Times Young Writer of the Year in 2002 and in 2010, received an honorary doctorate from the University of Nottingham.
 His new book, Lean Fall Stand, will be published in 2021.